CodeCorico/MemoryOverflow/CONTRIBUTING.md

     ```

 * In GitHub, send a pull request to `MemoryOverflow:master`.
-* If we suggest changes then
+* If other agents suggest changes then
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):